Creating an Endpoint

 4. After the endpoint is active, select View in playground and start using the model from this endpoint.

-• Use the endpoint create command and required parameters to create a custom model:
+• Use the endpoint create command and required parameters to create an endpoint:

 oci generative-ai endpoint create